reesetieu/UniversalMMOServer/README.md

 ```
 g++ SimpleClient.cpp -lncurses -pthread
 ```
-The Server file must be run first for the Client to attach to it.
+The Server file must be ran first for the Client to attach to it.